hammerheim-game/hammerheim-rules/3-warbands/cult-of-khaine.md

 Khaine.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |5 5 4 3 3 1 5 1 8
-Weapons/Armor: An Executioner may be equipped with weapons and armor chosen from the Witch Elves equipment list.
+Weapons/Armour: An Executioner may be equipped with weapons and armour chosen from the Witch Elves equipment list.
 Skills: The Executioner may choose from Combat, & Speed when he gains a new skill.
 In addition, the Executioner may